|

 Red Bridge Cafe Paju

-Lastly, if you enjoy traditional Korean barbecue as much as we do, you should stop by one of the restaurants on the lake’s eastern side.
-In some of the places, you can eat in a little hovel just for you instead of sitting at one of the restaurant’s tables.
-We enjoyed the privacy, especially during the covid pandemic; however, sitting and dining on the floor in the Korean style can be quite uncomfortable if you are not used to it.
+In some places, you can eat in a private hovel instead of an open space.
+However, dining on the floor in the Korean style can be pretty uncomfortable if you are not used to it.

 Suwon and Hwaseong Fortress

-Boasting a population of 1.3 million, Suwon is a vibrant city with a thriving economy.
 If you own a Samsung phone or TV, it was probably designed at the Samsung R&D center in Suwon.
 It also hosts the Samsung Electronics HQ, among other Samsung subsidiaries.

 Just south of the Hwaseong Fortress, tourists can stroll the streets of the traditional part of town.
-In addition, one can find a wide array of coffee shops and restaurants, many boasting a rooftop terrace overlooking the fortress.

 Incheon